 But if the thyroid is damaged (for any reason) then obviously it isn’t able to produce enough hormone even though the pituitary gland is yelling at it to make more.

-This results in a low thyroid hormone and some very nasty symptoms that often lead patients into the Doctors office.
+This results in a low thyroid hormone and some very nasty symptoms that often lead patients to the doctor’s office.

 Symptoms of Hypothyroidism: